NicholasLYang/uptointerpretation/content/posts/alternate-hiring-strategies.md

 problem.
 Especially because there's probably thousands of other people also asking.

+I strongly believe these efforts need to be outbound.
+A lot of underrepresented people are either unaware of your company, or find it intimidating to apply.
+Job listings can be very scary!
+You need to put in the extra effort to encourage people to apply and give them information on the process.
+Or just collect resumes and start them on the process without them having to apply.

 ## Last Minute Hiring Cycle

 New graduate and internship roles operate on hiring cycles.
 These days